WNML-FM

-WNML-FM (99.1 MHz; "99.1 The Sports Animal") is a commercial radio station licensed to Friendsville, Tennessee, and serving the Knoxville metropolitan area.
-It simulcasts a sports radio format with sister station WNML 990 AM and is owned by Cumulus Media.
+WNML-FM (99.1 FM, "99.1 The Sports Animal") is a commercial radio station licensed to Friendsville, Tennessee, United States, and serving the Knoxville metropolitan area.
+Owned by Cumulus Media, it features a sports format simulcast with WNML (990 AM).
 The studios and offices are on Old Kingston Pike in the Sequoyah Hills section of West Knoxville.

-WNML-FM has an effective radiated power (ERP) of 6,000 watts.
 The transmitter is on Nicole Court, off U.S. Route 411, in Maryville.